 On October 28, 2021, the District has entered into the Funding and Reimbursement Agreement (Golf Course), effective as of January 1, 2021, with Raindance Holdings, LLC (the Developer) to finance construction of a public golf course that will be owned and maintained by the District.
 Per the agreement, the Developer agrees to loan to the District one or more sums of money as needed to construct the golf course.
 The District and the Developer agree and acknowledge that the Developer has incurred certain costs related to the project for the benefit of the District, and may incur additional costs related thereto, and that the District agrees to reimburse to the Developer for such costs in accordance with the provisions of the agreement and after such costs are reviewed and certified by the District's Accountant and Engineer.
 Unreimbursed advances bear simple interest of 6.5% per annum, from the date any such advance is made to the date of repayment of such amount.
 The District anticipates repaying moneys advanced by the Developer with the proceeds of the PIF.
-As of December 31, 2021, the District received and repaid advances under this agreement in the amount of \$7,516,280, and outstanding advances totaled \$103,558 in accrued interest.
+During 2022, the District received and repaid advances under this agreement in the amount of \$4,481,908.
+As of December 31, 2022, outstanding advances under this agreement totaled \$147,960, representing accrued interest.

-NOTE 7 AGREEMENTS (CONTINUED)
+NOTE 8 AGREEMENTS (CONTINUED)